SuhrudhSarathy/pathplanners/env/README.md

 Presently consists of a world with fixed grids, which can be used for grid-based path planning algorithms like A-star and Dijkstra's etc.

 ## GridWorld
 Basic implementation of a grid based world.
+Use `GridWorld.py` for python implementation and use `GridWorld.hpp` as a header only alternative with the same API.
 ### Features
 1. Uses Shapely for collision checking.
 2. Stores the nodes in a KDTree data structure for faster and efficient search.